 What is Cellulotech’s technology?

 Cellulotech’s main technology is called chromatogeny.
 It is a green chemistry process (no solvent involved).
 It was discovered by our Chief Scientist more than 20 years ago, Daniel Samain.

 How does it work?

 How much does it cost?

 The total cost of the process is estimated to be below 0.1 cent per square meter.

 What kind of paper can we use?

 Can it be recycled?

 Yes.
-Treated paper can be recycled (EN 13430) with usual paper/board or be composted.
+Treated paper can be recycled (EN 13430) with usual paper/board streams or be composted.
 If they are not, they will biodegrade (EN 13432) without harming the environment.

 Can the reagent be bio-sourced?